 Board of Directors

-- Jeff Fannell, President, Jeff Fannell & Associates
+- Jeff Fannell, President, Jeff Fannell & Associates, MLBPA

 - David James, VP, Baseball & Softball Development, MLB